Cost and procedure for obtaining a Colorado concealed carry permit

 Colorado law permits residents with a valid permit to carry a concealed firearm.
 Without such a permit, carrying a concealed weapon is normally a violation of Colorado law.

-To help you better understand the process for obtaining a Colorado concealed handgun permit, our Colorado criminal lawyers address the following, below:
+To help you better understand the process for obtaining a Colorado concealed handgun permit, our Colorado criminal defense lawyers address the following, below:

 - 1. Who may obtain a Colorado concealed carry permit?